josephsdavid/N2D/docs/quickstart.rst

           - The optimizier
         * - weights
           - None
-          - The name of the weight file
+          - The name of the weight file.
+If None, the model will be trained
         * - verbose
           - 0
           - The verbosity of the training
         * - weight_id
-          - 'generic_autoencoder'
+          - None
-          - The name of the autoencoder used to identify the weights
+          - if None, the encoder weights will not be saved.
+If string, it will save the weights to that file path
         * - patience
           - None
           - int or None.
 If None, nothing special happens, if int, the tolerance for early stopping